AUGMENTED REALITY STUDIO

-AR studio from EligoVision is a new way to present illustrative material to a large audience on the basis of the augmented realitytechnology.
+AR studio by EligoVision is an innovative way to present interactive visual material to large audiences using augmented reality.

-The purpose of the system is to give the presenter or host much more freedom in using new 3D visual means in the presentation.
-It gives the speaker the opportunity to enliven the presentation by adding interactive 2D and 3D illustrations, models and images.
+In this system two cameras are used to give the presenter more freedom in using augmented 3D visual means in the presentation.
+It gives the speaker the opportunity to enliven his presentation by adding interactive 2D and 3D illustrations, models and images in real time.

-The interactive augmented reality studio — AR studio from EligoVision — employs a system comprising several cameras of different standards calibrated in a specific way to be able to interact with each other.
+AR studio from EligoVision employs a system comprising several cameras of different standards calibrated in a specific way to be able to interact with each other.

 This system helps to solve the problem of limited space where markers interact with one working camera.
 This gives the presenter more freedom on the stage during the presentation which is a big advantage for working with augmented reality markers in both the horizontal and vertical planes.

-This system can be supplemented by several cameras, thus widening the possibilities of the interaction with the augmented reality «living 3D markers», and can be used to transmit the signal to any kinds of displays or screens, as well as to broadcast it directly using TV networks.
+This system can be supplemented by several cameras, thus widening the possibilities of the interaction with the augmented reality markers, and can be used to transmit the signal to any kinds of displays or screens, as well as to broadcast it directly using TV networks.

 AR studio for promotions